 PART 3: The work of the Court in 2017–18 reports on how the Court performed during the period against the outcome and related program.

 PART 4: Management and accountability provides information on corporate governance and judicial and collaborative committees.

-PART 5: Appendices include the staffing profile, freedom of information data, information about committees and judicial activities and contact details.
+PART 5: Appendixes include the staffing profile, Freedom of Information data, information about committees and judicial activities and contact details.

 Acronyms and abbreviations